The Social Security Disability Application Process

 If you become disabled and your condition is expected to last for at least one year (or end in death), consider applying for Social Security Disability benefits.
 The sooner you start the application process, the less time you will have to wait for your benefits.
 The process can take a long time and require intensive documentation.
 It may be necessary to appeal a negative decision.

-The help of an attorney from Law Offices of Judith S. Leland, APLC in Downey, CA, can guide you through the complex and demanding process.
+The help of an attorney from Leland Law in Downey, CA, can guide you through the complex and demanding process.

 When to File

 To qualify for benefits, a person must be disabled for a minimum of 12 consecutive months.
 Thus, it may not be a good idea for a person to file an application for benefits as soon as he or she becomes unable to work.
 If a person files long before the end of the 12-month period, it may be difficult to prove that the disability will last for at least one full year.
 The initial decision can take a number of months.
 If your claim is denied — which happens in a large majority of cases — the time it takes to appeal can last a year or longer, depending on where you live, so it is wise to start early.

 Where to File

 To apply for Social Security Disability benefits, you need to complete an application and an Adult Disability Report (or a Child Disability Report, if you are applying on behalf of your child).
 You may fill out the application and report on the Social Security Administration’s website, on the telephone or in person at a Social Security office.

 Information You Will Need